Summer Survival Series Part 4: Outdoor Activities

 - LA River Glendale Narrows

 This one-mile riverwalk is on the north bank of the Los Angeles River between Riverside Drive and Zoo Drive and the Verdugo Wash.
 Its paved trail is lined with native California trees and shrubs, seating areas, and a public art installation inspired by stop-motion animation.
-As a Special X parent pointed out, “The path is remarkably cool with the breeze off the water!”
+As an Undivided parent pointed out, “The path is remarkably cool with the breeze off the water!”
 How to access the trail:

 - Paula Ave./Garden St. (1300 Garden St., Glendale, CA 91201)